 Mindfulness Practices to Try During Stressful Times

-While you might be familiar with the concept of mindfulness, the Mayo Clinic provides a more concrete definition.
+While you might be familiar with the word, “mindfulness,” the Mayo Clinic provides a more concrete definition.
 Mindfulness is “a type of meditation in which you focus on being intensely aware of what you’re sensing and feeling in the moment, without interpretation or judgment.”

 1. Meditate